jramos/cgminer_api_client/README.md

     pool = CgminerApiClient::Pool.new
     pool.devs     # run 'devs' on each miner in the pool pool.summary  # run 'summary' on each miner in the pool

+    # run commands on individual miners
+    pool.miners.each do |miner|
+        miner.
+    end

 Any commands not explictly defined are implemented using ``method_missing``.
 A complete list of available API commands can be found in the [cgminer API-README](https://github.com/ckolivas/cgminer/blob/master/API-README).